webbhuset/elm-json-decode/README.md

     , hardcoded : String -- Should be hardcoded to "Hardcoded Value" for now }
 ```
-The approach [suggested by the core JSON library](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map3) is to use the `Json.Decode.mapX` family of decoders to build
+The approach [suggested by the core JSON library](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map3) is to use the `Json.Decode.mapN` family of decoders to build
 a record.

 ```elm